Terms of Service

 7.4 All amounts payable by the Client under the Contract are exclusive of amounts in respect of value added tax chargeable for the time being (VAT).
 Where any taxable supply for VAT purposes is made under the Contract by Crunch to the Client, the Client shall, on receipt of a valid VAT invoice from Crunch, pay to Crunch such additional amounts in respect of VAT as are chargeable on the supply of the Services at the same time as payment is due for the supply of the Services.

-7.5 A set up fee will be charged when signing up for the Service.
-This fee will be dependent on whether you require us to form your limited company or, you already have a limited company and then the closeness to your existing company's year end.
+7.5 A set-up fee will be charged when signing up for the Service.
+This fee will be dependent on whether you require us to form a limited company or, you already have a limited company and then the closeness to your existing company’s year-end.

-7.6 NB, the Service relies upon the continuous payment of monthly subscriptions.
-We are unable to provide breaks in subscription fees due to non-trading, permanent employment, etc.
+7.6 The Services rely upon the continuous payment of monthly subscriptions.
+We are unable to provide breaks in subscription fees due to non-trading, permanent employment and other disruptions to your business.

 7.8 Once any company return has been filed Crunch cannot be held responsible, or accountable for any omissions in your accounts.
 Any changes required after submission do not fall within the Crunch subscription fee and will be charged separately.